ct-analytics/christopherteixeira_com_old/content/project/pcmat/index.md

 - Operations Research
 - SAIC

+url_pdf: ""

+# todo: add in url to pdf
+# todo: add in link to report to congress

 ---

 Probabilistic Campaign Manifest Analysis Tool (PCMAT) was an excel based tool that would take in a manifest for a lunar campaign and run a simulation to evaluate various metrics about the campaign.
 I updated and expanded the capabilities of the this tool to track new metrics and increase the number of Bernoulli trials run within the course of a campaign.
 In addition, I improved the efficiency of the model through VBA and advanced EXCEL worksheet formulas.